gnosly/TomcatJdbcConnectionTest/README.md

 ```

 3. deploy and run the application on your tomcat
 4. open jconsole and connect through jmx to the tomcat.
-Open the jmx MBean Catalina -> DataSource -> /JdbcTomcatConnectionTest -> localhost -> javax.sql.DataSource -> jdbc/backoffice and show the metric 'active' clicking on the value of it.
+Open the jmx MBean Catalina -> DataSource -> /JdbcTomcatConnectionTest -> localhost -> javax.sql.DataSource -> jdbc/backoffice and show the 'active' graph clicking on its value.

 ![alt text](https://github.com/gnosly/JdbcTomcatConnectionTest/blob/master/src/main/doc/jconsole_mbean.png "MBean opened in jconsole")